 The urban population has increased from 7.8 percent of the total population in 1962 to 27 percent in 1989.
 The urbanisation process in Kenya has largely been determined by the post-independence rural-urban migration process.
 There is a shift in the pattern of urban growth from the primacy of Nairobi and Mombasa to the medium and smaller urban centres.
 Internal migration is dominated by rural to urban movements.
 Other movements include rural to rural and urban to rural.
-Young school leavers in search of employment and other opportunities in the urban centres are the most dominant rural to urban infigurants.
+Young school leavers in search of employment and other opportunities in the urban centres are the most dominant rural to urban migrants.

-1.1.1 Implications of the Projected Population
+3.2.1 Implications of the Projected Population

 Projections based on the assumptions that total fertility rate (TFR) will continue to decline linearly but at varied rates indicate that the country's total population would reach 31.9 million by the year 2000, and 37.4 million by the year 2010 assuming the medium variant in fertility decline.
 The projections also indicate that infant mortality rate will decline from 62 deaths per 1000 live births in mid-1995 to 53 deaths per thousand by 2010.
-It is also estimated that life expectancy at birth will decrease slightly from 58 years in mid-1995 to 53 years by the year 2010 taking into account the impact of HIV/AIDS.
+It is also estimate that life expectancy at birth will decrease slightly from 58 years in mid-1995 to 53 years by the year 2010 taking into account the impact of HIV/AIDS.

-Under the projected fertility and mortality conditions, the rate of population growth would still be high and is estimated at about 3 percent per annum in the 1995-2000 period, 2.5 percent per annum in the period 2000-2005 and about 2 percent per annum in the 2005-2010 period.
-Due to the relatively high fertility regime in the most recent past, the population structure would still be youthful with population aged 15 years and below comprising about 40 percent by the year 2010.
+Under the projected fertility and mortality conditions, the rate of population growth would still be high and is estimated at about 3 percent per annum in the 1995-2000 period, 2.5 percent per annum in the period 2000-20005 and about 2 percent per annum in the 2005-2010 period.
+Due to the relatively high fertility regime in the recent past, the population structure would still be youthful with population aged 15 years and below comprising about 40 percent by the year 2010.

-The projected youthful structure and a high rate of growth of the population, though declining, would constrain progress towards the achievement of Kenya's dual development goals of rapid economic growth and raising the standard of living for the entire population in future.
+The projected youthful structure and a high rate of growth of the population, though declining, would constrain progress towards the achievement of Kenya's dual development goals of rapid economic growth and raising the standard of living for the entire population in future unless appropriate policies, strategies and programmes are put in place for tapping the energy of the youth.